Finding a Life Insurance Benefit When You Don't Have the Policy

-Insurance policies are often purchased during life changing moments: the birth of a child, marriage, the purchase of real estate or the addition of other assets worth protecting.
-But if policy documents are “lost,” you may find yourself trying to solve the mystery of a missing policy.
-That task can be difficult— especially if you are assisting an elderly relative or helping settle the estate of someone who has passed.
-Over time, if an agent or company holding the policy has changed, a search for answers may seem overwhelming.
-However, the National Association of Insurance Commissioners (NAIC) offers these tips to help find a “lost” life insurance policy.
+Insurance is often purchased during life changing moments: a new baby, marriage, the purchase of a home or the addition of other assets worth protecting.
+But if policy documents are lost you may find yourself searching for a missing policy.
+That can be difficult— especially if you are assisting an elderly relative or helping settle the estate of someone who has died.
+If an agent or company holding the policy has changed, a search for answers may seem overwhelming.
+The National Association of Insurance Commissioners (NAIC) offers these tips to help find a misplaced life insurance policy.

 About Life Insurance

-When you start the search for a life insurance policy it's helpful to know the type of policy.
-Life insurance is generally issued as either a term policy or permanent life insurance policy.
+Life insurance is generally issued as either term or permanent.
 A term policy covers the insured for a stated period of years and pays a benefit only if the insured dies within that term.
 A permanent life insurance policy—which goes by several names, such as universal life, variable universal life and whole life—stays in force as long as the premium is paid.
-Even if a permanent life policy lapses (the insured stops making payment), it's still possible there could be some residual benefit, though it will likely not be the full value of the policy.
+Even if a permanent life policy lapses (the insured stops making payments), it's possible there could be some residual benefit, though it will likely not be the full value of the policy.

 To start, try to determine:

-A search online will help you find contact information for the company, agent/broker or employer.
-Talk with their customer service representatives or human resources department to see if they can provide the policy number and information on how to report a claim.
+Find contact information for the company, agent/broker or employer with an online search.
+Talk with their customer service representatives or the human resources department of the employer to see if they can provide the policy number and information on how to report a claim.